Inter-Korean Liaison Office bombing: Events

 After the destruction of the office, the North Korean authorities said that they will redeploy military forces to the Kaesong industrial area and the Geumgang Mountain International Tourism Special Zone at the border, and reestablish posts and restart military drills.
 In response to the North Korean government's statement, the chief of the Joint Chiefs of Staff, Jeon Dong-jin, said that he will closely monitor the North Korean government's movement 24 hours a day and will respond strongly if provoked by military actions.
-The President of the Republic of Korea, Moon Jae-in, convened a plenary session of the National Security Council after learning of the destruction of his office, the ninth time since he took power.
-After the meeting, Kim Yoo-geun, secretary general of the National Security Council of Korea, said that the DPRK's action completely failed to meet the expectations of everyone who is looking forward to the development of inter-Korean relations and permanent peace on the Korean peninsula, and made it clear that the DPRK should be held responsible for all consequences arising from it.
+South Korean president Moon Jae-in convened a plenary session of the National Security Council after learning of the destruction of the office, the ninth time since he took power.
+After the meeting, Kim Yoo-geun, secretary general of the National Security Council, said that the DPRK's action completely failed to meet the expectations of everyone who is looking forward to the development of inter-Korean relations and permanent peace on the Korean peninsula, and made it clear that the DPRK should be held responsible for all consequences arising from it.
 In regards to the North's bombing of the office, Yoon Do-han, chief secretary for national communications at Blue House, said that the South Korean government has not received any plans or notifications.

-The Korean diplomatic personnel dormitory adjacent to the office was also affected by the impact of the explosion, resulting in a collapse of the outer wall of the dormitory.
-According to the photos taken by the television station, Korean Broadcasting System, on June 17 at a height of about 2000 meters in the no-fly zone along the Military Demarcation Line, it was also found that the comprehensive support center for the Kaesong Industrial Area near the office was also affected and seriously damaged.
-On June 19, South Korean government sources told the "Korea JoongAng Daily" that after analyzing the images of the South Korean army and the North Korean official media, it was found that the TNT explosives set up by the North Korean explosion should amount to hundreds of kilograms.
+The South Korean diplomatic personnel dormitory adjacent to the office was also affected by the impact of the explosion, resulting in a collapse of the outer wall of the dormitory.
+According to the photos taken by the television station, Korean Broadcasting System, on 17 June at a height of about 2000 meters in the no-fly zone along the military demarcation line, it was also found that the comprehensive support center for the Kaesong Industrial Area near the office was also affected and seriously damaged.
+On 19 June, South Korean government sources told the JoongAng Ilbo that after analyzing the images of the South Korean army and the North Korean official media, it was found that the TNT explosives set up by the North Korean explosion should amount to hundreds of kilograms.